Dyrosauridae: Habitat

+Diet and head movement

+Dyrosaurs are thought to have been extremely well adapted to moving the head and neck vertically upwards and downwards relative to the body, while only having a moderate though still considerable ability to move side-to-side (laterally).
+Dyrosaurs likely had a varied ecology, swiping the head side to side to snatch fish, as well as probing the sediment with their snout and bottom feeding.
+They likely primarily consumed soft prey, thin shelled prey such as crustaceans and the soft parts of hard shelled prey.
+Phosphatosaurus may have been able to take harder shelled prey than other dyrosaurids due to its blunt teeth.
+Their elongated snouts meant that they could only take relatively small prey, up to around 20 kg, with prey on the smaller side of this spectrum likely being swallowed whole.

 Reproduction

 In 1978, it was proposed that dyrosaurids lived as adults in the ocean but reproduced in inland freshwater environments.
 Remains belonging to small-bodied dyrosaurids from Pakistan were interpreted as juveniles.
 Their presence in inland deposits was viewed as evidence that dyrosaurids hatched far from the ocean.
 From the lower Eocene Oulad Abdoun Basin, there are very few juvenile dyrosaurids, but numerous similarly-sized adult specimens.
 This has furthered the assumption that juveniles lived in freshwater environments and adults lived in marine environments.
 Recently however, the large-bodied and fully mature dyrosaurids of the Cerrejón Formation have shown that some dyrosaurids lived their entire lives in inland environments, never returning to the coast.